Skip to content

 Bar-tailed godwit

-The bar-tailed godwit is a remarkable bird, both in its appearance and behavior.
+The bar-tailed godwit is a remarkable bird in appearance and behaviour.
 Its striking red breeding plumage stands out amongst the typical browns of other waders.

 It has an upturned bill that gives it further distinction from other shorebirds.